Chobankol Mosque

-The Chobankol Mosque (Çobankol kənd məscidi; مسجد تشوبانكول) is a mosque and historical architectural monument, located in the village of Chobankol in the Zagatala district of Azerbaijan.
+The Chobankol Mosque (Çobankol kənd məscidi) is a mosque and historical architectural monument, located in the village of Chobankol in the Zagatala district of Azerbaijan.

 Completed in the 19th century, the mosque was included in the list of immovable historical and cultural monuments of local significance by the decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 About

 The Chobankol Village Mosque was built in the 19th century in the village of Chobankol, located in Azerbaijan's Zagatala district, with the support of the local population.

 After the Soviet occupation of Azerbaijan, an official campaign against religion began in 1928.
 In December of that year, the Central Committee of the Communist Party of Azerbaijan handed over many mosques, churches, and synagogues to clubs for educational purposes.
 While there were 3,000 mosques in Azerbaijan in 1917, the number decreased to 1,700 in 1927, 1,369 in 1928, and only 17 by 1933.
 During this period, the Chobankol Mosque was also closed for worship and used as a storage facility until 1988.
 In 1989, the mosque was returned to the faithful.

 After Azerbaijan regained its independence, the mosque was included in the list of immovable historical and cultural monuments of local significance by the decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 Following an earthquake in Azerbaijan's northwestern region in 2012, the mosque building was left in a state of disrepair.
 As of October 2022, the mosque remains in a hazardous condition and is not operational.